-President and Founder of The Keller Group, Lee Keller has more than 30 years of communications, political and public affairs experience in government, the private sector and the nonprofit world.
+Founder & CEO of The Keller Group, Lee Keller has more than 30 years of communication, political and public affairs experience in government, the private sector and the nonprofit world.
 She currently advises clients in a number of different areas including media relations, strategic communications, community outreach, public affairs and crisis communications.

 Lee has had a distinguished career in both Washingtons.
 She began as a radio reporter in Seattle before going on to serve as press secretary to U.S. Senator Daniel J. Evans on Capitol Hill.
 While in D.C., she also directed communications for the National Wildlife Federation.